Bunk/resume/public/resume.md

         approach to the Physician Playbook (PPB) application.
-    -   Recruited and hired a team of some of the best data warehousing experts in the SQL Server space to architect and implement a Kimball-style data warehouse expected to grow upwards of 200TB in the next two years.
+    -   Recruited and hired a team of some of the best data warehousing experts in the SQL Server space to architect and implement a Kimball-style data warehouse expected to grow upwards of 200TB.
         The warehouse was designed to consolidate clinical, financial, patient satisfaction, and quality data into a single analytics engine.
     -   Coordinated with different internal groups comprised of developers, product owners, and senior management to architect and deliver the warehouse as well as MDM solutions for patients,